YOUNG OLYMPIC BOARD NETWORK EUROPE (YOBE) NETWORK MEETING IN LIECHTENSTEIN

 The closest airport is Zürich (ZRH) in Switzerland.
 From Zürich Airport take the train to Sargans via Zürich Main Station.
 You find the train schedule here: LINK

 From the Airport to Sargans it is a trainride of 1h 17minutes.
-From Sargans we will provide a shuttle service with the following times:

 Shuttle Schedule